-Most courses take place in Strid wood near the Rover Wharfe in my workshop which is open-air but covered from rain.
+Most courses take place in Strid wood near the River Wharfe in my workshop which is open-air but covered from rain.
 Courses can be tailored to your needs, e.g father and son sessions.
 I can also accommodate larger groups by arrangement e.g. corporate outings.

 Here are examples of what’s on offer:

-New for 2013 making garden items, half day
+Making garden items, half day